arshiyamoallem/Video-Game-Hub/README.md

 # Video Game Hub

 A simple, interactive **text-based game hub** built in Python.
-This project offers a central interface to play three classic games:
+This project offers a central interface to play four classic games:

 - **Guess the Number** - Try to guess a random number within limited attempts
 - **Rock Paper Scissors** - Classic hand game against the computer